-Prerequisite: PNU 201; Co-requisite: PNU 203
+Prerequisite: PNU 201 Co-requisite: PNU 203

-PNU 203 Role Transition 1 CR
+PNU 203 Role Transition 1 CF

 This course will focus on current trends and issues that impact nursing practices and health care delivery.
-Concepts related to role transition will be explored.
+Concepts related to role transition will be applied be explored.
 Co-requisite: PNU 202